 Through the years, FSA has stayed abreast of the changing mental healthcare landscape, constantly adapting our offerings to better serve the community.
 Today, FSA provides counseling, batterer’s intervention, anger management, parent education, supervised visits, training in domestic violence to law enforcement, and many other services.
 We serve the counties of Parke, Vermillion, Sullivan, Clay, and Vigo in Indiana, and Edgar and Clarke in Illinois, providing quality, affordable counseling for individuals and families of all ages and circumstances.
 On an average year, FSA provides 7,000+ hours of service to over 1,200 people.

 Fast, Reliable Care

-We do our best to schedule clients for their initial appointments within two weeks of contact – patient health and happiness is always our #1 priority.
+We do our best to schedule clients in a timely manner – patient health and happiness is always our #1 priority.